anshul-3000/Yumcraft-backend/README.md

 # ❤️ Acknowledgements
 ## Thanks to all open-source contributors and dataset providers who made this project possible.

---- Let me know if you'd like me to generate this into a `.md` file for direct download or create a simi
+--- Let me know if you'd like me to generate this into a `.md` file for direct download or create a similar one for your frontend.